-Are you having doubts about hiring two photographers or one?
-You better read this..
+Are you having doubts about hiring one photographer or two?

 When I started photographing weddings here in the Riviera Maya Mexico, I started doing something a little radical: I started photographing them alone.
 Most of them had only 20-30 guests.
 I didn’t know any other good photographers I could trust to be my second photographer and I was confident that I could do it alone.
 And, I was right.